Charan-2908/YBIFoundation-Practise/README.md

-These are some Regression and Classification machine learning problmes with Python in Jupyter Notebook.
+These are some Regression and Classification machine learning prediction problmes with Python in Jupyter Notebook.